 They’re the memories you’ll always come back to, whether you’re nine or 90, parent or child.

 We live in a time where life can be quite routine and sterile.
-Time in the mountains provides a much-needed break from that predictability, and also provides families with a way to expose children to a more rugged, wild side of life.
+Time in the mountains provides a much-needed break from that predictability and also provides families with a way to expose children to a more rugged, wild side of life.
 Parents who take their youngsters on family ski trips set an example, which fosters a sense of fun that stays with them through life.
-Play and adventure is an important part of all life stages and make for well-adjusted kids and adults.
+Play and adventure is an important part of all life stages and makes for well-adjusted kids and adults.

 Time outside among stunning, snow-covered peaks and magical mountain towns blanketed in powder create a unique connection to nature that can’t be experienced on many other trips.
 First-person experiences in the great outdoors inspire people to dream, tap into creative energy and, most importantly, value and protect the natural world.
 Plus, while most people are sitting inside complaining about winter’s cold, you and your clan will be enjoying the fresh air and getting some exercise.